vkinnune/roger-skyline-1/README.md

 Open `cfdisk /dev/vda`

-For me it's vda but for some it might be /dev/sda.
+For me it's vda but for some it might be /dev/sda or if you're not doing this to a VM it might be something beginning with nvme.

 Select gpt as label type.